 How it all began

-In 1995, Julian Robertson travelled to New Zealand to look over and purchase a working sheep farm near the Bay of Islands in the North Island.
-Over the next six years the Kauri Cliffs championship golf course and The Lodge at Kauri Cliffs would be developed and opened.
+In 1995, Julian Robertson travelled to New Zealand to acquire a working sheep farm near the Bay of Islands on the North Island.
+Over the next six years, the Robertson's developed and opened the Kauri Cliffs championship golf course designed by David Harman, and The Lodge at Kauri Cliffs, marking the family's first foray into the luxury hospitality industry.

-Kauri Cliffs opened in 2001 and within a year would be named among the top resorts in the world by Andrew Harper, Conde Nast Traveler, Golf Digest and Tatler Magazine.
+Within a year of Kauri opening in 2001, the lodge would be named among the top resorts in the world by premier publications such as Andrew Harper, Conde Nast Traveler, Golf Digest, Tatler Magazine and Travel + Leisure.